contao/docs-archive/book/en/03-Managing-pages.md

 website.
 The Contao core includes modules to generate various navigation menus, handle user registration and authentication, search the website, import RSS feeds and many more.
-To create a module, log into the back end and choose "Themes -> Front end modules" in the navigation menu.
+To create a module, log into the back end and choose "Themes" -> "Front end modules" in the navigation menu.

 <table>
 <tr>